Why do we Sleep?

 5. Finish dinner at least 3 hours before going to bed:

 The body, regardless of time of day, will heat up to metabolize food.
 The less food you eat, the less time it takes to metabolize.
 Also the type of food you eat is important.
 It takes less time and heat (energy) to metabolize cooked, warm food, than it does cold, raw food.
 Ayurveda looks at cooked food as pre-digested food.
 I know that doesn’t sound very appealing, but when you think that part of the digestive process is the breaking down of food into individual nutrients by heating it up, it makes sense.
 Plan on giving this process at least 3 hours.
-By that time the body has cooled down and will have an
+By that time the body has cooled down and will have an easier time going to sleep.

 Note: Remember Dr. John Douillard’s theory about how the “janitor” comes at 10pm.
 If the food is not out of the digestion system when the body is ready to cleanse, it cannot perform the task which leads to rejuvenation.
 If this happens every once in a while, not such a big deal, but if you eat late every night, eventually the “Janitor” gets the point and no longer shows up and the body eventually deteriorates causing illness and aging.